Liberty Lessons – Episode #1

 Featured Guest:

-A fifth generation Montanan from Culbertson, Austin Knudsen is the Speaker of the Montana House of Representatives.
+A fifth generation Montanan from Culbertson, Austin Knudsen was elected Attorney General in 2020.
 Austin was first elected to the Montana House of Representatives in 2010.
-During the 2013 Legislature, he was elected as the Speaker Pro Tempore of the House and elected Speaker in 2015.
-Outside of politics, Austin is an attorney and owner of Knudsen Law, PLLC in Culbertson, and also farms with his family at Culbertson and Bainville.
-Austin and his wife Christie live outside Culbertson with their 3 children.
+During the 2013 Legislature, he was elected as the Speaker Pro Tempore of the House and elected Speaker in 2015 adn 2017.
+Prior to becoming Attorney General, Austin was an attorney and owner of Knudsen Law, PLLC in Culbertson, and also farmed with his family at Culbertson and Bainville.
+Austin and his wife Christie have 3 children.

 Transcript: